 If you’re wondering when you can retire, it all starts with deciding at what age you want to retire and how that decision affects your finances.
 The retirement savings formula goes like this: Start with current income, subtract estimated Social Security benefits, and divide by 0.04.
 That’s the target number in today’s dollars.

 What Are the Most Conservative Investments?

-Corporations also issue bonds; investors can invest by buying bonds or buying funds that invest in corporate funds.
+Corporations also issue bonds; investors can invest by buying bonds or purchasing funds that invest in corporate funds.
 Bonds from reputable, large companies are often considered less risky than those from small companies.

 Investing First Steps

-Whether or not you decide to invest conservatively, the first step to take in your investing journey is opening an investment account.
+Regardless of whether you decide to invest conservatively, the first step to take in your investing journey is opening an investment account.
 One option available is SoFi Invest.
-With SoFi Invest, investors can choose from stocks, crypto, and ETFs to add to their portfolio.
-Stocks and ETFs trade for free, and users can get started with just $1.
+With SoFi Invest, investors can choose from a variety of investments and get started with just $1.

 Investment Risk: Diversification can help reduce some investment risk.
 It cannot guarantee profit, or fully protect in a down market.